-Political and ethnic tensions erupted into violent conflict in the capital of Juba in December 2013, quickly spreading throughout the states and plunging the country into a massive humanitarian crisis.
-Almost 1.7 million people are internally displaced and over 720,000 have fled to neighboring countries.
+Our work in the region that now comprises South Sudan began in 1995.
+In December 2013, political and ethnic tensions erupted into violent conflict in the capital of Juba, quickly spreading throughout the states and plunging the young country into a massive humanitarian crisis.
+More than 2 million people are internally displaced and 1.8 million have fled to neighboring countries.

 Ongoing warfare continues to deepen the current humanitarian crisis.
 Immediate needs for clean water, health care, sanitation, food, shelter and protection are dire, and millions of people now require urgent support to survive and get their lives back on track.

-- Emergency response: Providing vital assistance, including shelter supplies, water and sanitation to thousands displaced by the current conflict.
+- Emergency response: Providing vital assistance, including food, water, shelter supplies, hygiene and sanitation to thousands displaced by the current conflict.

-- Children & Youth: Building classrooms, distributing school supplies, and providing emergency education and emotional support for children affected by violence.
+- Children & Youth: Building classrooms, distributing school supplies, and providing emergency education and emotional support for children and adolescents affected by violence.

-- Agriculture & Food: Helping families re-establish farms and livelihoods as soon as they are able to return home from displacement; providing cash and cash-for-work opportunities so people can buy the food and supplies they require.
+- Agriculture & Food: Helping families re-establish farms and livelihoods in areas where there is some security and safety and providing cash so people can buy the food and supplies they require.

-- Economic opportunity: Increasing families' self-reliance by supporting local markets and businesses; helping thousands of the most vulnerable access employment and income-generating opportunities.
+- Economic opportunity: Increasing families' self-reliance by supporting local markets and businesses.

 South Sudan: Building on hope one year after independence